iarna/abraxas/README.md

 ### Worker

+* var worker = **client.registerWorkerStream(func[,options],workercb)**
 * var worker = **client.registerWorker(func[,options],workercb)**

   Register a handler for **func**.  **workercb** is passed a task when a client submits a job.

-Reading from the task will return the payload.
+  With `registerWorker`, the task will have a **payload** property.
+With `registerWorkerStream` the task a stream that can be read from in the usual ways to get the payload.
+See the section on Tasks for details.

   Writing to the task will send that as the response to the client.
-(As WORK_DATA and WORK_COMPLETE packets.)
+What's written will be buffered and sent as a WORK_COMPLETE packet, unless you connected with the streaming option, in which case WORK_DATA packets will be sent as data is written.

   Functions will be registered on ALL servers.
 Any servers connected or reconnected to later will have functions reregistered with them.